 What I do now

-I spend my time inside other people’s organisations, getting to know them and how they tick.
-I spend a lot of my time in places where there’s already some real success, but still unfulfilled potential.
-I’m always searching for ways to improve an organisation’s prospects of success.
-My goal is to help turn every organisation I work with into a Super-tribe and get it ‘Win Ready’ so that its success can continue.
+I now spend my time helping other leaders achieve their maximum potential.
+I work to support them and by extention their organisations.
+I work as an outsider, inside other people’s organisations, getting to know them and how they tick.
+I also provide leadership coaching and mentoring as an objective outsider.
+There’s always some unfulfilled potential.
+I like searching for ways to improve a leader’s trajectory and their organisation’s future.
+My goal is to help turn every organisation into a Super-tribe and get it ‘Win Ready’ so that it’s success now and in the future.

-Itemising and then prioritising the elements an organisation should keep is critical.
-Deciding what it should remove or change equally important.
-This balancing act is an exercise in itself.
-Many aspects of life and work cannot be changed (uncontrollables).
+Every organisation needs to itemise and prioritise the elements it should retain, as well as those it should remove or adapt.
+This balancing act is a useful exercise in itself.
+Many aspects of life and work cannot be changed (the uncontrollables).
 Other aspects can be changed, but will make things worse (losing controllables).
 The critical ‘to-do’ list is made up of the elements that can and should be changed to achieve greater success (the winning controllables).
 The key question is therefore which controllables will make the biggest difference to success?
 That’s where to start.

 Teach and Learn